franracic/franracic/README.md

 - 🎓 Bachelor of Science in Computer Engineering

 ### Work experience:
-- 💼 Currently working as a web developer at Zen Zone Media and as a freelance web programmer
 - 🖥️ Previous experience at Uvea d.o.o. as a web programmer

 ### Professional skills: